pubnub/chat-engine-push-notifications/docs/notification-formatting/README.md

   * required: **false**
   * default: `ic_notification` or `ic_launcher`

-  Name of icon which should be shown on the top left corner of notification and in status bar.
+  Name of the icon which should be shown on the top left corner of notification and in the status bar.
 * `sound`
   * type: `String`
   * required: **false**

-  Name of audio file which should be played when notification received.
+  Name of the audio file which should be played when notification received.
 * `subText`
   * type: `String`
   * required: **false**

-  Text which is shown in notification header and may contain information like: name of chat from which notification has been received or name of user which sent message.
+  A text which is shown in notification header and may contain information like name of chat from which notification has been received or name of the user which sent a message.
 * `ticker`
   * type: `String`
   * required: **false**

-  Message which is shown right in status bar upon notification receive.
+  A message which is shown right in the status bar upon notification receive.
 * `usesChronometer`
   * type: `Boolean`
   * required: **false**